 In 2009, the Company had reduced its outstanding amount of long-term subordinated notes through the initiation of a cash tender offer for any and all of the long-term subordinated notes.
 In addition, the Company repurchased and retired \$6 million of the outstanding long-term subordinated notes for the year ended December 31, 2022.
 The Company realized a gain of \$1 million on the repurchases made during 2022.

 Interest expense incurred in connection with these long-term subordinated notes is as follows for the periods indicated:

-(Dollars in millions)

-2022

-2021
+Yea rs End led Decem nber 31,

-2020
+2022 2021 2020

-Interest expense incurred \$ 9 \$ 6 \$ 8
+se incurred \$ 9 \$ 6 \$ 8

 8. COLLATERALIZED REINSURANCE AND TRUST AGREEMENTS